checkly/theheadless.dev/blog/posts/valuable-tests.md

 We can avoid this pitfall by making sure our tests are verifying only one feature each.

 ::: tip
- An easy way to determine if your test is doing too much is to look at your assertions and ask yourself how many features they are spanning.
-If the answer is more than one, you are likely doing too much, and would be better off splitting your test into multiple different ones.
+Always check the assertions in your test: if they are spanning more than one feature, you would likely be better off splitting your test into multiple different ones.
 :::

 ## Keep tests independent